 - MRFF evaluation and monitoring

-The Australian Government is developing ways to evaluate and monitor how well the MRFF is meeting its goals.
+We are undertaking activities to evaluate and monitor how well the MRFF is meeting its goals.

 Why is the MRFF important?